Banoffee Breakfast Buns have a banana dough filled with Dulce de Leche, toffee pieces, dried banana pieces topped with Dulce de Leche glaze.

 I had wanted to make banana bread using the Dulce de Leche and I still want to I just have to go buy more bananas.

 But before I got started something made me want to make something with yeast instead.

-Enter these buns.
+Enter these Banoffee Breakfast Buns.